Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Goblins_Rossevette/[Culture].md

 ### Settlements
-Rossevette goblins are the only ones that settle themselves in the wild, building their own houses out of various materials (with heavy preference of wood, leather, thatch and alikes).
+Rossevette goblins are the only ones that settle themselves in the wild, building their own houses out of various materials (with heavy preference of wood, leather, thatch and alikes), sometimes painted in colourful patterns.
 While their style is fairly simple, it has its practical edge.

 The communal character of tribes allows houses to be fairly open, so the typical goblin